-Most Americans say a digital video recorder is indispensable—and that it has improved their marriages, according to a recent survey.
+Most Americans who own a digital video recorder say it is indispensable—and that it has improved their marriages, according to a recent survey.

-About 81% of Americans surveyed said a DVR is an essential technology, beaten only by those who said they couldn’t live without their mobile phone (92%).
+About 81% of American DVR owners surveyed said a DVR is an essential technology, beaten only by those who said they couldn’t live without their mobile phone (92%).

 Meanwhile, 79% of DVR users who have a significant other said that using a digital video recorder has improved their relationship with their partner, by decreasing the likelihood of arguments over what to watch and allowing couples to watch shows of mutual interest together.